mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 data file to be viewed.
 The following should be seen in the Workspace List pane to the right of the screen.

-It can be seen that a workspace called HIFI00062798 has been created and...
+It can be seen that a workspace called HIFI00062798 has been created and:

 * is a 2D array
 * the data has been collected from a silver calibration measurement taken in a transverse field of 20G